fibo/trunx/README.md

 npm install trunx
 ```

-Of course you also need Bulma (v1) but it is up to you if you want to install it via `bulma` npm package.
+Of course you need Bulma (v1) but it is up to you if you want to install it via `bulma` npm package.
 See [how to install Bulma](https://bulma.io/documentation/start/installation/).

-You may also have React installed, minimum version supported is 17 (the Trunx transpiled code uses `react/jsx-runtime`).
-However it is not listed as a peer dependency, you may also use Trunx without React (see for example [how to use Trunx with Preact](#use-trunx-with-preact)).
+You may have React installed, minimum version supported is 17 (the Trunx transpiled code uses `react/jsx-runtime`).
+However it is not listed as a peer dependency, you can [use Trunx with Preact](#use-trunx-with-preact)).

 Finally I recommend using TypeScript to get the best _developer experience_ with Trunx.